InfoVis22/CovInsights/README.md

 - [x] Displaying deployment as bar chart
 - [x] Displaying bankrupt businesses in percentages represented as bar chart
 - [x] Displaying revenue figures as bar chart
-- [x] Timeline which represents covid infections from 2018 to 2023
 - [x] Covid infections from 2018 to 2023 on a timeline
 - [x] Bankrupt businesses in numbers from 2018 to 2023 on a timeline
 - [x] Chart details on hovering over revenue and deployment bar charts